nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Delete Assignment: `unassign`

-**Deletes an assignment** between a Person and a Project.<br>
+**Deletes an assignment** between an Employee and a Project.<br>
-This does not delete the Person nor the Project.
+This does not delete the Employee nor the Project.

 Format: `unassign aid/ASSIGNMENT_ID`